lmhtz/t12-t245-controllers-docs/README.md

 <a id="controllers"></a>
 ### Controllers

-For controllers that have been identified, and are of particular interest.
-If they have known PCB revisions, and schematics.
+For [controllers](controllers) identified to be of particular interest.
+Some have known PCB revisions, and schematics.

 <a id="tips-and-handles"></a>
 ### Tips and Handles

-Documentation for different Soldering Iron Tips or Handles.
+Documentation for different Soldering Iron [Tips or Handles](tips-and-handles).

 <a id="tools"></a>
 ### Tools

-Hardware and software tools in support.
-For device programming, debugging, or external calibration of the soldering iron.
+[Hardware and software tools](tools) which help to support: device programming, debugging, or external calibration of the soldering iron.

 <a id="research"></a>
 ### Research